-I also co-lead the department of Publishing and Curation Services, a digital scholarship department launched in 2012 to provide a framework to help researchers put into practice a lifecycle management approach to the enterprise of scholarly inquiry.
+I am also co-department head of Publishing and Curation Services, a digital scholarship department launched in 2012 to provide a framework to help researchers put into practice a lifecycle management approach to the enterprise of scholarly inquiry.

 This site gives a glimpse into what I presently do.
 It also describes my prior work experience, educational background, research interests, committee service, and professional development activities.

 In other words, here I tell you a little about myself.

 One of my favorite online resources is The Commons on Flickr, from which the above images are taken.
 They reflect some of my likes–the sea, cities, and the outdoors.

 So what can they tell us, the writers of dream books,the scholars of oneiric signs and omens,the doctors with couches for analyses—if anything fits,it’s accidental,and for one reason only,that in our dreamings,in their shadowings and gleamings,in their multiplings, inconceivablings,in their haphazardings and widescatteringsat times even a clear-cut meaningmay slip through.